 Italian -- Café Roma, Cruz Bay.
 Genuine Italian, and that says it all.
 Very popular and busy during high season.
 I like the baked penne.
 Good pizza.
 Fresh bread with herb oil for dipping.
 Cafe Roma had a fire in 2013, and is going to re-open in a few months.

-Sunday Brunch -- Miss Lucy's, Coral Bay.
-Right on the water.
+Sunday Brunch -- Miss Lucy's, Coral Bay, on the water.
 Sit outdoors under the trees.
 Very popular and worth the drive.
 Classic eggs benedict and Florentine, usually accompanied by a small jazz combo.
-You may have the company of a local goat or chicken trying to share your food.
+You'll probably have the company of a local goat or chicken trying to share your food.

 Sunset View -- Zozo's, Cruz Bay.
 Fine dining, with sunset views over Pillsbury Sound.
 Enjoy cocktails while the sun sets, and then have a romantic dinner.
 Next to Gallow's Point, with terrific service.

 Good Food Cheap -- Skinny Legs, Coral Bay.
 An institution, proudly claiming "Same Day Service."
 Best hamburgers on St. John.
 Casual.
-Rub shoulders with the local folk.
 A must.
-You might see me there, since I live nearby.
 On Sundays in football season, there will be four games on simultaneously.

 On the Beach -- The Beach Bar, Cruz Bay.
 A popular local watering hole, often with live music.
 Good snack and sandwich/burger menu.
 Friendly, and excellent ambience.